CS-300 / 6 credits

 • Entity-relationship and relational model

-• Relational algebra and Calculus
+• Relational Algebra, Calculus, and SQL

-• Storage and indexing
+• Sorting and Indexing

 • Query operators and optimization